Ircam-WAM/improtech-website/pages/Program.md

 We present an interface for controlling Djazz and Somax with Unity.
 Unity is a video game engine: an environment for creating games, a process that involves the design of many aspects such as visuals, physics, characters, and rules for winning, as well as music.
 While game engines like Unity traditionally offer linear control of looped playback of prerecorded audio tracks for music design, Unity can also be used as a control interface for generative music systems such as Djazz and Somax.
 The combination of the systems is appealing: unscripted, dynamically changing musical accompaniments offer richer experiences in video games.
 Nonetheless, a friction arises between the game engine and the music system, as the relationship of control and interaction is called into question.
 Are the experiential aspects of game play that are considered ‘meaningful” similar to those in musical improvisation?
 If so, do the same musical parameters affect these experiential aspects?
 Should a musical co-improvisation system be used as a musical accompaniment to an extra-musical experience such as a game?
 Or is this last question misleading: is game play another form of interaction that invites as much co-creativity as direct musical interaction?
 Two perspectives that let us start answering these questions are the ludic and the narrative; these perspectives have been used in analysis of both music and video games.
 We will present examples of Unity in combination with Djazz and Somax which illustrate each of these perspectives and suggest methods of further development and exploration into this combination.

+**[Oded Ben Tal](https://obental.wixsite.com/main)** (Kingston University), **[David Dolan](https://www.gsmd.ac.uk/staff/professor-david-dolan)** (Guildhall School of Music), **The Odd Couple: Human and AI Making Music in the Moment**

+This performance/talk will present an ongoing collaboration between composer Oded Ben-Tal and pianist David Dolan.
+Ben-Tal has been developing an AI-inspired system (JHAIMI – Joint Human AI Music Improvisation) that ‘listens’ to the pianist (extracting musical data from microphone input) and generates responses in real-time during the performance.
+The responses combine generative compositional processes on the one hand and real-time musical inferences about the pianist’s improvisation on the other.
+The aim is to create a strong, sophisticated and nuanced musical dialogue between human and machine.
+Dolan’s improvisations are based on an expanded tonal-modal idiom but do not conform to a specific musical style nor adhere to a preplanned scheme such as a chord progression, agreed tempo, key, or meter.
+The result is a new form of musical dialogue, created by the possibilities of new technology and drawing on the wealth of 300 years of music making.
+Ben-Tal is adjusting parameters in the system during the performance to shape larger-scale aspects, but the moment-to-moment generation of musical material is done automatically by JHAIMI.
+[See also](https://www.aesthetics.mpg.de/en/newsroom/events/events/article/creative-musical-dialogues-between-human-and-machine-en.html).

+**[Nicolas Brochec](https://nicolasbrochec.com)**, Tokyo University of the Arts Geidai, **[Marco Fiorini](https://forum.ircam.fr/profile/fiorini/)** (Ircam) **Real-Time Recognition of Instrument Playing Techniques for Mixed Music and CoCreative Interaction**

+We are going to detail the techniques, methodologies, and outcomes that led to the development of an interactive system based on real-time Instrumental Playing Technique (IPT) recognition.
+Starting from exploratory studies on the flute, we will discuss soundbank recording, data format, and data augmentation, as well as state-of-the-art machine learning model architectures developed in our research.
+By connecting our model to the co-creative AI system Somax2, we are able to interact with generative agents by means of real-time recognition of IPT classes, adding a new dimension to its interaction paradigm and addressing potential scenarios of co-creative human-machine interaction in mixed music for improvisation and composition.

 **[Pierre Couprie](https://www.pierrecouprie.fr/)** (Evry Paris-Saclay University) **Gestures in Electronic Improvised Music**

 This presentation revisits Philippe Descola’s concept of “worlding,” emphasizing the creative process through which improvising musicians construct their own sonic environments.
 In electronic improvisation, the musician actively develops and refines their instrument, adapting its interfaces and performance techniques, thereby continuously shaping their unique musical world.